(Kalamazoo, Michigan, May 1, 1889 – Los Angeles, California May 4, 1931).1

 A few days later, all the men still at Grantham were finally posted to R.F.C. squadrons.
 According to a list drawn up by Fremont Cutler Foss, Maloney was assigned to No. 112 Squadron, a home defense squadron at Throwley in Kent, along with his fellow O.S.U. classmates Fleet and Guy Samuel King Wheeler, as well as Leslie Alfred Amzia Benson, Francis Joseph Hagan, and William Henley Mooney.8

 No. 112 flew Camels, which, of course, could not be used for primary instruction.
-There must also, however, have been some two seaters; Fleet wrote to Hooper from Throwley that the cadets “are billeted in nice homes and do not do anything except occasional flying when the pilots feel like taking them up.”9 Maloney’s sketchy R.A.F. service record indicates that on January 26, 1918, he was transferred from No. 112 Squadron to Stamford, the site of No. 2 Training Depot Station.10 Fleet and Mooney were also assigned to Stamford, as were their fellow second Oxford detachment members Clayton Knight and Robert Thomas Palmer.11 At Stamford Maloney would finally have begun actual flying instruction, probably initially on the Curtiss JN-4 (“Jenny”).12 Assuming his training resembled that of Knight, he would have moved on to B.E.2c’s and R.E.8s, both of which were two-seater planes used for reconnaissance and bombing.13
+There must also, however, have been some two seaters; Fleet wrote to Hooper from Throwley that the cadets “are billeted in nice homes and do not do anything except occasional flying when the pilots feel like taking them up.”9 Maloney’s sketchy R.A.F. service record indicates that on January 26, 1918, he was transferred from No. 112 Squadron to Stamford.10 Fleet and Mooney were also assigned to Stamford, as were their fellow second Oxford detachment members Clayton Knight and Robert Thomas Palmer.11 At Stamford—probably No. 5 Training Depot Station at Easton on the Hill about two miles south-southwest of Stamford—Maloney would finally have begun actual flying instruction, perhaps initially on B.E.2e’s.12 Assuming his training resembled that of Knight, he would have moved on to B.E.2c’s and R.E.8s, both of which were two-seater planes used for reconnaissance and bombing.13

 After a little more than two months of training to fly, Maloney, along with a large number of his fellow second Oxford detachment members, was recommended for his commission as a first lieutenant.
 Pershing’s cable forwarding the recommendation to Washington is dated April 8, 1918; the confirming cable is dated over a month later, May 13, 1918.
-More delays meant that Maloney was not placed on active duty until May 29, 1918.14 Two days later Fleet wrote to Benson, having heard about “you fellows getting commissions.
+More delays meant that Maloney was not placed on active duty until towards the end of the month.14 On May 31, 1918, Fleet wrote to Benson, having heard about “you fellows getting commissions.
 Mac & I got terribly stewed too.
 It isn’t every day one get[s] a commiss[ion], is it, I ask you?
 15

 It was perhaps around this time that a photo was taken of Fleet and Maloney, both grinning and sporting the pilot’s wings they were now permitted to wear.
 Fleet also remarks that “I suppose you know Bill [Mooney], Mac, Palmer & Knight have gone to 128 T.S.
 Thetford.”
-It is probable that the four pilots went not to a training squadron, but to No. 128 Squadron R.A.F., which was at Thetford.
-Assuming again that Maloney’s training resembled that of Knight, he would have “transitioned from B.E.’s to D.H.6’s, R.E.8’s and, ultimately to D.H.9’s.”16
+The four pilots actually went not to a training squadron, but to No. 128 Squadron R.A.F., which was at Thetford.
+Assuming that Maloney’s training resembled that of Knight (and Palmer), he would have “transitioned from B.E.’s to D.H.6’s, R.E.8’s and, ultimately to D.H.9’s.”16

 There is no reliable documentation of Maloney’s postings and service after Thetford.
 There are brief mentions of an American “Lt.
 Maloney” serving as a Camel ferry pilot in June of 1918.17 Given, however, Maloney’s known training, it seems unlikely that he would have been asked to fly Camels.
 A brief biography of him in a 1920 publication about Kalamazoo men in the war reports that he was “assigned to 95 Sqdn.
 Royal Air Force at St. Omer, France; injured in flying accident at Marquis[e], France, Oct.
 11, 1918.”18 No. 95 Squadron was disbanded in July 1918 before it became operational; it began to reform early in October 1918, but was never stationed in France, so the source is apparently mistaken.19 That, however, Maloney was injured or fell ill is substantiated by his R.A.F. service record, which states that he was admitted to hospital in Norfolk on November 21, 1918.20